digitoimistodude/marlin-vagrant/README.md

 ## Background

-This is based on [wile-vagrant](https://github.com/digitoimistodude/wile-vagrant), my first Vagrant box with Apache.
+This is based on [marlin-vagrant](https://github.com/digitoimistodude/marlin-vagrant), my first Vagrant box with Apache.
 We needed faster and scalable environment, so started to use Digital Ocean droplets and needed a local development server identical to that.
-And so Wile vagrant was born.
+And so Marlin vagrant was born.

 Read the original background story about Dude's vagrant-servers [here](https://github.com/digitoimistodude/jolliest-vagrant#background).